chandler767/PubNub-UV-Index-Monitor/README.md

 3. Enter project details and press the continue button.

-4. Go to your[PubNub Developer Portal](https://admin.pubnub.com/?devrel_gh=PubNub-UV-Index-Monitor) and enable Mobile Push Notifications.
-Enter your API key from the project your created in the [Firebase console](https://firebase.google.com/console).
+4. Go to your [PubNub Developer Portal](https://admin.pubnub.com/?devrel_gh=PubNub-UV-Index-Monitor) and enable Mobile Push Notifications.
+Enter your API key from the project you created in the [Firebase console](https://firebase.google.com/console).

-5. Using the [Android push notification enabled fork of the repo](https://github.com/chandler767/PubNub-UV-Index-Monitor/tree/push-notifications-android) follow the steps above and build for an Android device.
-You will receive a push notification when the UV index is very high (>7) and a maximum of once every 15 hours.
+5. Using the [Android push notification enabled fork of the repo](https://github.com/chandler767/PubNub-UV-Index-Monitor/tree/push-notifications-android) follow the 'Setup UVINFO React Native App' instructions above and run the app in the Android Emulator or on a device to test push notifications.
+You will receive push notifications when the UV index is very high (>7) and a maximum of once every 15 hours.

+### iOS Push Notifications

+Coming soon.